Reserves and Resources

 - Rounding as required by reporting guidelines may result in summation differences.

-Technical information relating to the Fruta del Norte Project contained on this website has been reviewed and approved by Ron Hochstein P. Eng, Lundin Gold’s President & CEO who is a Qualified Persons under NI 43-101.
+Technical information relating to Fruta del Norte, including estimates of Mineral Reserves and Resources contained on this website, has been reviewed and approved by Ron Hochstein P. Eng, Lundin Gold’s President & CEO.
+Ron is a Qualified Person under National Instrument 43-101.